 One Health

-Statens Serum Institut (SSI) engages to strengthen the health of humans and animals in a One-Health perspective.
+Statens Serum Institut (SSI) strengthens the health of humans and animals in a One-Health perspective.

 Why is One Health relevant?

 One Health is, however, also an important approach, because there are many similarities between the disease processes in animals and humans.
-Through time, researchers have learned a lot from each other by studying similarities and differences between diseases in different species and humans.
-In One Health, this aspect can be characterised as comparative research.
+Through time, researchers have learned a lot from each other by studying similarities and differences between diseases in different species.

-Finally, there is a number of advantages for an institute like SSI in applying the same technological platforms and employees to analyse samples from animals and humans – all in an accredited diagnostic set up.
-The collaboration provides synergies, and therefore we can undertake a more efficient disease preparedness with a One Health approach than if the disease preparedness was divided into narrower disciplines.
+Finally, there is a number of advantages for an institute like SSI in applying the same technological platforms and training employees to analyse samples from animals and humans – all in an accredited diagnostic set up.
+The collaboration provides synergies, and therefore we can undertake a more efficient disease preparedness with a One Health approach than if the infectious disease preparedness were divided into narrower disciplines.

 SSI One Health activities

-SSI has a long tradition of working in a One-Health perspective, and SSI is involved in both disease preparedness and surveillance activities and in Danish and international research projects, which besides the human area cover animals and the environment.
+SSI has a long tradition of working in a One-Health perspective, and SSI is involved in both disease preparedness and surveillance activities and in Danish and international research projects.
 SSI collaborates with a number of partners and networks.

 Read more about some of our One Health preparedness and surveillance activities below.